ccppi3/Jira-REST-Api-Interface/README.md

 The returned objects contain each field named after the defined rows (via defRows) if they are empty they will contain the python keyword None.
+# outlook com interface
+Due to internal changes we deprecated the pop3 mail library in favour of a com impementation.
+The idea is to use the win32com interface via the MAPI interface to outlook to get the emails, and the attachements.
+## functions
+### outlook_mapi_interface = init()
+This initializes the connection to outlook and returns an interface reference, which should be reused in the furter implementation.

+### listOfMailsUIDS = getEntryIDDB(filename="mail.db")
+This connects to the database or creates it if it does not exist and fetches all the already parsed uids to compare them later with the ones from outlook.

+### new_added_to_db = addEntryIDDb(UIDListOfMails,filename="mail.db"
+This adds the list of ids to the database if they do not already exists and returns a list with the newly added ids.
+In other terms it returns a list of new mails.

+### rmEntryIDDB(IDToRemove,filename="mail.db")
+Removes an entry from the database identified by its UID.

 # pop3 / mail library